TCNCoalition/TCN/README.md

 > and issues.

-This document describes **Contact Event Numbers**, a decentralized, privacy-preserving contact tracing protocol developed by [CoEpi] and [CovidWatch].
+This document describes **Contact Event Numbers**, a decentralized, privacy-first contact tracing protocol developed by [CoEpi] and [CovidWatch].
 No personally-identifiable information is required by the protocol, and although it is compatible with a trusted health authority, it does not require one.
 Users' devices send short-range broadcasts over